Panama and San Blas Islands, Central America -

 Sailing, kayaking, stand up paddle boarding, swimming, and snorkeling along the beautiful beaches are great ways to soak up the beautiful surroundings.
 There is something for everyone on this trip – flamboyant fish, graceful manta rays, sea turtles, and dolphins all have been spotted here.

-Within the Embera Village
+Within the Embera Village and Kuna Community

 A Certificate of Community Service indicating the total number of hours worked and a Presidential Volunteer Service Award will be issued upon successful completion of the program.